 Get Help From a Proven, Experienced Slip and Fall Lawyer TODAY

 In Los Angeles, you generally have two years from the date of the slip and fall incident to file a personal injury lawsuit.
 That may sound long, but building a case takes time.
-The slip and fall accident lawyers at Greenberg & Ruby, LLP want to begin working on your claim as soon as possible.
+The slip and fall accident lawyers at Greenberg and Ruby want to begin working on your claim as soon as possible.
 Contact them today for your free consultation.